ognevny/billion_loops/rust-no-core/README.md

 ## TODO

-Probably support BSDs and something more
+Test OpenBSD and probably some more OS